Canaan, Indiana: Canaan Methodist Church

 Canaan Methodist Church was founded in 1830 by John Cain, William C. Sullivan, John Warfield, and Marscia Cook and their wives.
 The cemetery dates to 1829, with the first burial being that of a child named Susan Littlejohn.
 Katherine Cain is reported to be the next burial, which took place July 30, 1833.
 The land on which these burials occurred was deeded to church trustees by Amos Simpers on April 22, 1834.
 Three buildings were reported as church buildings.
 One made of logs was located about one-quarter mile north?est of the final church site.
 The other two were located next to the graveyard building, with the second in the 1840s and the last in 1868.
 On July 10, 1866, Joseph Lochard opened a store after operating a similar establishment in Manville for some time.
 This store was run by Joseph and later by his son Solomon Lochard, followed by Don Carlo Lochard.

 Early business

 During the 1840s and 1850s, a number of people operated businesses in Canaan.
 In 1829, a tavern was established by E.B.
 Bishop and a man named Etherton.
 In 1837, Ephraim and Coy Kennedy opened a store, and by 1840 they were operating Kennedy & Bros., a tobacco factory employing seven people.
 By 1850, 8,000 pounds of tobacco was used in the production of cigars, from which 780,000 were produced in 1850 and 750,000 were produced in 1870.
 By 1878, Canaan also had a drug store.

 Social centers

 On February 1, 1872, the Canaan Lodge of the Independent Order of Odd Fellows was incorporated.
 On August 17, 1868, Canaan Lodge 393 of Free & Accepted Masons was organized, only to be annulled.
 It was reestablished as Canaan Lodge 583 on February 28, 1890.

-Public services

-A high school opened in 1872.
-Mail delivery was through the Barbersville post office until November 29, 1938, when William C. Sullivan became the first postmaster, located at Section 2N Twp.
-5N Range 11E.
-Canaan has the Canaan Elementary School.